Access & fairness

 Adopting national reforms to ensure equal justice for all

-Understand how financial obligations and criminal records impact individuals and communities and the importance of fair access to remedies.
+Understand how we're working with court leaders on reforms impacting individuals and communities and the importance of fair access to all.

 Expanding court accessibility